roboticaeuropa/ros-basics/README.md

 # ros-basics

-This repo is automatically created when a new catkin workspace is set up We will adapt the scripts to extend the learning topics of ROS Kinetic
+This repo is the introductory part of ROS training from repo osrf/rosbook We will adapt the scripts to extend the learning topics of ROS Kinetic